This is a practical guide to Surface Science for researchers working in the Transportation Industry.

 The transportation industry boasts a diverse range of service providers, encompassing air, road, rail, and sea transport.
 It extends beyond just movement, also including warehousing, handling, stevedoring, and value-added services like packaging, labeling, and assembly.
 Optimizing surface characteristics according to the specific needs of each service plays a crucial role in all these areas, ultimately enhancing overall efficiency.

-We use the important surface properties below to understand the behavior of Transportation products and improve their quality.
+We use the following surface properties to understand the behavior of Transportation products and improve their quality.

 Young – Laplace Method